 A must-visit for art enthusiasts, it showcases both European and American artworks.

 With its vast galleries, the museum offers an eclectic collection of paintings, sculptures, and decorative arts.

-Not only a space for display, but it also actively engages the community by regularly hosting art workshops, lectures, and film series, offering an enriching experience for visitors of all ages.
+It is a space for display and actively engages the community by regularly hosting art workshops, lectures, and film series, offering an enriching experience for visitors of all ages.